HectorSchreiner/RustyRhythm/README.md

 # LogRythm Message Formatter
 **Ruxamat**™ (*Name is Work In Progress*), is a formatter for LogRythm's WebConsole Platform.
 It runs as a chrome-extension, and reformats the LogMessage box, into something a bit prettier and easier for the eyes.
+It can reformat some of the log messages, and also highligt important text ex.
+Usernames and IP adresses.
 It is written in Rust and WebAssembly.
 # Installation
 In order to run the chrome extension, you need to add it to your extensions folder.
 You can do that by going to **Extensions -> Manage Extensions** -> **Enable Developer Mode** (*Click the Button in the Upper Right Corner*) And load the folder by pressing the **Load Unpacked** button.

 You might need to recompile the rust code with WASM (commands down below).

-Compile the program yourself with the following commands:

 ## Install tools
 You need **Rust** installed on your machine (Install Guide Here: https://www.rust-lang.org/tools/install).